Wycombe Railway: The route between Maidenhead and High Wycombe

 At Loudwater railway station, as at Wooburn Green, the original layout was a single platform.
 The station was at the bottom of Treadaway Hill just after the M40 bridge.
 The railway conservation footpath is on one side of the road which follows the original path of the railway.

 The line crossed Treadaway Hill on a level crossing and entered a wooded area.
 Here it passed over its first underbridge of the route, Spring Lane, which has since been removed.
 Then it passed under the first overbridge of the route, the Abbey Barn Road bridge.
 The line then progressed towards The Rye area, and at what is now the Willow Court housing estate, turned sharply northwest towards Oxford Road.
 Here the second underbridge of the route passed over Bowden Lane, onto an embankment, towards London Road.
 It continued northwest until a steel girder bridge took it over A40 road, onto another embankment that took the line to what is now the Chiltern Line.
 Here it joins the Great Western and Great Central Joint Railway from Northolt Junction, which ran alongside it into High Wycombe railway station.

-In 2008, Parliament passed the Crossrail Act to build a new cross-London line with its services terminating at Maidenhead.
+In 2008, Parliament passed the Crossrail Act 2008 (c.
+18) to build a new cross-London line with its services terminating at Maidenhead.
 The preservation of the alignment of the former Wycombe Railway from property development is being considered, in order to keep viable the option to reopen this part of the Wycombe Railway to enhance north – south communications in south Buckinghamshire.

-In 2017, High Wycombe council approved a two-year study into the feasibility of the route. £100,000 is to be spent assessing the route which had previously been earmarked as a light rail corridor.
+In 2017, Wycombe District Council approved a two-year study into the feasibility of the route. £100,000 is to be spent assessing the route which had previously been earmarked as a light rail corridor.
 With Crossrail reaching Maidenhead by December 2019, a heavy rail option is being explored.

 In January 2019, Campaign for Better Transport released a report identifying the line was listed as Priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).